 Willem Defoe plays a hunter, Martin, who is sent in search of the rare Tasmanian tiger, believed by many to be extinct.
 During his hunt he stays with a family in a remote Australian village where the fate of the tiger has huge ramifications.
 When the village doesn’t take kindly to Martin he becomes hunted in his own right, as the locals fear he’s an environmentalist there to close down the local logging industry.

 The Hunter goes onto the films designed to piss off Fox News list as it seems to have a strong ecological message against hunting.
-It’s not as explicit as the likes of Avatar or Wall.E by a long way, but the way the pursuit of the endangered animal creates so much tragedy means this film’s anti hunting message can hardly be doubted.
-The stiff competition for the animal (for some qualities claimed to be held in its DNA that are never really explained) results in death, and a village that’s hostile to outsiders.
+Its environmentalism isn’t as explicit as the likes of Avatar or Wall.E, but the way the pursuit of the endangered animal creates so much tragedy means this film’s anti-hunting message can hardly be doubted.
+The stiff competition for the animal (for its rare DNA) results in death, hostility and suspicion.

 As is to be expected much of this film takes place in the wilderness as Martin tracks down the mysterious beast, with long dialogue-free stretches.
 In these segments the camera bathes in the glory of the Australian scenery on display as vast aerial shots capture the scale and beauty of the film’s mountain backdrop.